gradio-app/testing-gradio-apps/README.md

 python app.py
 ```

-and then (assuming the Gradio app launches on port 7860):
+and then in another terminal (assuming the Gradio app launches on port 7860):

 ```bash
 playwright codegen localhost:7860